 Chattering Children externship experience provides graduate students with opportunities to immerse in the practice of early childhood development, education, and oral/deaf education.
 Clinical research and training in child language and child development are cornerstones of the externship experience.
 The training experience, in regard to understanding individual child development, is obtained through observation and the assessment and documentation of basic biological, psychological, behavioral, cognitive, and social needs of children.
 The application of theory, and consulting with teachers and other professionals for intervention, is also exercised.

-We currently have multiple research studies running including the use of Parent-Child Interaction Therapy (PCIT) as a behavioral and language intervention for children with hearing differences; and case studies assessing neuropsychological correlates of brain development in infants, toddlers, and children who receive CIs.
+We currently have multiple research studies running including: the use of Parent-Child Interaction Therapy (PCIT) as a behavioral and language intervention for children with hearing differences; and case studies assessing neuropsychological correlates of brain development in infants, toddlers, and children who receive CIs.

 At Chattering Children, we function as a clinical/educational environment with a multidisciplinary team of experts including an occupational therapist, speech and language pathologists, psychologists, and clinical researchers, thus providing learning experiences for the extern in a professionally dynamic environment.
 The externship experience will also include involvement in the planning and implementation of our Parent Infant Program (PIP), and training and experience in therapeutic modalities including PCIT.
 The total externship experience is grounded in professionalism with respect to ethical standards, principles, and practice.
-The philosophy of our externship program is to prepare students to function not only as highly trained professionals with skills applicable to a variety of settings, but also as members of a multidisciplinary treatment team providing services to children and their families.
+The philosophy of our externship program is to prepare students to function not only as highly trained professionals with skills applicable to a variety of settings, but also as members of a transdisciplinary treatment team providing services to children and their families.